 WALT WHITMAN crystallizes what must be our perspective.
 BUT it also says more: not merely that all things are (ultimately) connected (think of a mind-map) but that within each “node” you might identify there are countless internal levels of organization that are connected.
 Read what Emerson said about this

-- in DEEP ethology, we consider the circumstances imposed upon the flow of energy into an organism such as our selves: there is STIMULATION (narrow field of responsiveness) … Perception (involves expectations, error-detection and correction) … ABSTRACTION (getting to the core of things) … MOTIVATION (fine-tuning all other processes based on stress response to real or perceived urgency, rooted in NEEDS) …
+- in DEEP ethology, we consider the circumstances imposed upon the flow of energy through organisms such as our selves: for example, STIMULATION (in a more-or-less narrow field of responsiveness), Perception (involving expectations, error-detection and correction) … ABSTRACTION (getting to the essential elements of things) … MOTIVATION (fine-tuning all other processes based on the intrinsic stress response to more-or-less real-or-perceived urgency of biological NEEDS) …

 All truths wait in all things,

 They neither hasten their own delivery nor resist it,

 They do not need the obstetric forceps of the surgeon.

 The insignificant is as big to me as any,

 What is less or more than a touch?

 The damp of the night drives deeper into my soul.

 Only what proves itself to every man and woman is so,